delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 For any past work or experience you will want to include accomplishments at this job that relate to the job you are applying to.

 Try not to include your duties.
-It's much more impessible to show your accomplishments.
+It's much more impressive to show your accomplishments.

 In your bullet points use action verbs.
-These are words like "accomplished", "designed", "initated", "supervised".
+These are words like "accomplished", "designed", "initiated", "supervised".

 ## Things to include in a CV

-Let's say you have a template and you want to change a few few things,here are some things you might want to include:
+Let's say you have a template and you want to change a few few things, here are some things you might want to include:

 * Personal details - Telephone, professional email, location - Name
 * Work experience